 Tell EPA: Nukes don't save the climate.
 Email > A-and-R-Docket@epa.gov < and include docket ID No. EPA-HQ-OAR-2013-0602 in your title.

-The Chicago Tribune reports that U.S. Environment Protection Agency Administrator Gina McCarthy confirmed that the EPA's proposed carbon rule making were designed to boost nuclear power plants that were failing to economically compete.
+The Chicago Tribune reports that U.S. Environmental Protection Agency (EPA) Administrator Gina McCarthy confirmed that the EPA's proposed carbon rules were designed to boost nuclear power plants that were failing to economically compete.